Mindscape-Aware Retrieval Augmented Generation for Improved Long Context Understanding: Method

-\paragraph{Training Data Construction} We obtain the mindscape-aware generator (\textbf{MiA-Gen}) using a supervised fine-tuning corpus built from two datasets: \text{NarrativeQA} for long-form question answering and \text{CLIPPER}~\cite{pham2025clipper}, a synthetic dataset of narrative true/false claims with chain-of-thought rationales for claim verification.
-Each example is formatted as:
+We develop the Mindscape-Aware Generator (\textbf{MiA-Gen}) by fine-tuning on a composite corpus derived from the training splits of two datasets: \textbf{NarrativeQA} for long context QA and \textbf{CLIPPER}~\cite{pham2025clipper}, a synthetic dataset featuring narrative claims for verification.
+Each training instance is formatted as follows:

-To simulate realistic retrieval conditions, $\hat{C}_{\text{ret}}$ is generated by mixing silver chunks with irrelevant chunks.
-The resulting contexts contain both relevant and noisy evidence with varied lengths, mirroring real retrieval behavior.
-For the Clipper dataset, we directly use the retrieval results produced by our MiA-Emb model to obtain $\hat{C}_{\text{ret}}$.